• Home

 The Syrian refugee crisis, now its tenth year, is one of the largest humanitarian crises of our generation.
 6.6 million people are internally displaced inside Syria and 5.6 have fled, seeking safety in other countries.
 More than half of those are women and children.
 While we often see their images in the news, rarely do these images reveal the realities of their day-to-day lives in exile.

-that seeks to bring the Syrian refugee crisis out of the realm of numbers and statistics and engage audiences with personal stories about life in between places – told from the POV of mothers whose lives have been uprooted by conflict.
+Migrant Mothers of Syria is an interactive documentary web series that seeks to bring the Syrian refugee crisis out of the realm of numbers and statistics and engage audiences with personal stories about life in between places – told from the POV of mothers whose lives have been uprooted by conflict.
 Providing a glimpse into their memories, day-to-day struggles and hopes for the future, the documentary combines interactive drawings and short “day-in-the-life” videos to bring the user into a world that, while in many ways unfamiliar, is also somehow relatable.

 Through the universal theme of motherhood, the documentary reflects on notions of home, migration and exile as being part of a shared human condition that is not confined to any given race, culture or religion but that ultimately affects us all.